CSGAMERSServices/ltng-support-mockup-components/README.md

 Placeholders are for times we want to be quick, or sizing is important.

 ![Screenshot of Placeholders](docs/images/headerComponent.png)

-Note that this is quite a bit easier size than it would be on a rich text.

 #### App Builder Properties